Grey Butte Field Airport

 Gray Butte Field Airport is a private airport located 25 miles east of Palmdale, California.
 It is owned by General Atomics of San Diego.
 Its primary use is the development and testing of Unmanned Aerial Vehicles (UAV) for the United States Military and the United States Government.

-Grey Butte Field Airport, has a sister site located at El Mirage Field.
+Gray Butte Field Airport, has a sister site located at El Mirage Field.

 Aircraft known to have been operated and developed at this facility include: